-Visit Dinan (Brittany, France)
+Visit Dinan (Brittany, France)Photo Gallery

-Dinan is in the eastern part of Brittany, south of St Malo and Dinard and north of Rennes.
-A highlight of a visit to Brittany, Dinan is a very impressive walled town set on a hillside overlooking the river Rance.
+France This Way comment: a highlight of a visit to Brittany, Dinan is a very impressive walled town set on a hillside overlooking the river Rance.
 It is one of our favourite towns in Brittany and definitely not to be missed.

-The ramparts surrounding the town are more or less intact, and cover almost three kilometres.
-Although there is only one small section where you can walk on the ramparts themselves, you can often follow next to the ramparts enjoying the views - through the Promenade des Grand Fosses or along the promenade de la Duchesse Anne for example.
+These ramparts are a good place to start your visit to Dinan and although there is only one small section where you can walk on the ramparts, you can often follow next to them enjoying the views - through the Promenade des Grand Fosses or along the promenade de la Duchesse Anne for example.

 As reward for these many historic monuments Dinan is listed as a 'ville et pays d'art et d'histoire', a classification reserved for towns and regions that demonstrate they are trying to make the most of their setting, attractiveness and architecture.

 After exploring the historic centre you can continue north along Rue du Jerzual in Dinan and also continue into Rue du Petit-Fort that descends the hill from the north-east of the town towards the port.
 These streets together make for one of the most remarkable medieval streets we have seen although the route is often very steep, up to 33% gradient, so walking down to the port is much qucker than walking back from the port.